 Pat DeYoung, MA, MSW, PhD, RP, holds graduate degrees in literature, clinical social work, and philosophy of education.
 She is the author of Relational Psychotherapy: A Primer (2003, 2015) and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach (2015).
 She is a relational psychotherapist and supervisor in private practice in Toronto.
 A founding faculty member, now faculty emeritus, she remains involved in TIRP supervision and continuing education.

-Jacub Michael Fernandes, BA (Hons), RP, DipTIRP is a relational and sensorimotor psychotherapist.
-He identifies as a queer, trans man of colour and has a private practice in Parkdale, Toronto and in Keswick, Georgina.
-He has a decade of experience in front line community work during which he has supported clients dealing with the impact of various trauma, including those related to mental health diagnoses, problematic substance use, singular and ongoing trauma, grief and loss, as well as relationships, identity and family issues.
+Jacub Michael Fernandes, BA (Hons), RP, DipTIRP is a queer, trans man of colour practicing in Parkdale, Toronto and in Keswick, Georgina.
+He has a decade of experience working with marginalized communities and has supported clients dealing with the impact of various trauma, including those related to mental health diagnoses, problematic substance use, singular and ongoing trauma, grief and loss, as well as relationships, identity and family issues.
 He uses a feminist, client-driven, sex-positive, harm reduction framework.

 Students come to TIRP from across Ontario and from diverse social, cultural, educational, and professional backgrounds.